tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day1.md

 afternoons practical session.

 Instead the focus shifted to how one can gain an understanding of systems of linear ordinary differential equations.
-Timeplots were contrasted with [phase plane plots](https://en.wikipedia.org/wiki/Phase_plane).
+Time plots were contrasted with [phase plane plots](https://en.wikipedia.org/wiki/Phase_plane).
 And the importance of visualising [nullclines](https://en.wikipedia.org/wiki/Nullcline) as lines of zero change